edge-ml/docs/Other/Getting-Started-Arduino.md

-# Getting Started
+# Getting Started - Arduino

 ### Introduction
-This tutorial is intended for everyone that is interested in using edge-ml for the first time.
+This tutorial is intended for everyone that is interested in using edge-ml with Arduino for the first time.

 In this tutorial we will show you:
 - [How to install the Arduino IDE?](#Install-Arduino-IDE)